Running is a great way to raise your fitness level, and accomplish multiple goals that will improve your health and overall wellbeing.

 I have talked already how you can maintain the proper posture, so try your best to practice it.

-- Overtraining and dehydration can also be a big oversight for beginners.
-Make sure you don't run too much for your level, and you stay hydrated enough.
+These mistakes can also be a big oversight for beginners.
+Make sure you doni't run too much for your level, and you stay hydrated enough.

 - Consult with your doctor before you start training.
 Getting the medical clearing is a smart decision, especially if you haven't been active before.

 - Take enough time to recover between running sessions, so you give your body a chance to recuperate.